 All funds from Proposition EE are locked into state law and will be audited yearly to ensure all money is going to where voters directed.

 First of all, we need your vote on this November’s ballot.
-If you are not registered to vote, you can do so online by October 26th — click here to register to vote!
-The deadline to register to vote in person is 7:00 p.m. on Tuesday, November 3, 2020.
+If you are not registered to vote, you can register to vote in person by 7:00 p.m. on election night, which is Tuesday, November 3, 2020.
+Click here to find locations to drop off your ballot or to register and vote in-person.

 You can also click here to donate to this effort.
 If you or your organization would like to endorse this measure publicly, click here to submit your endorsement.
 You can find other ways to engage in the “Join Us” tab at the top of this site.